LarsNorlander/dev-diary/manning-deep-learning.md

 ### 6:14 PM

 So!
 I have a new pair of glasses and reading just makes me dizzy at this point.
 I'm hoping that in a few days, I could easily go back to this and continue on.
 Maybe if I'm better adjusted tomorrow, I'll pick up the pace tomorrow.

+## November 12, 2018

+### 8:15 PM

+Back at it again!
+And this time, I finished up chapter 5 of Grokking Deep Learning.
+It's amusing to see how flexible gradient descent is when it comes to learning.
+I was quite surprised to see that learning to predict using multiple inputs and outputs was rather simpler than I initially imaged.